Top 7: Best OBD2 Scanner Reviews

 What is the best scanner for one person may not be the same for the next so keep in mind what you want to get out of your equipment before making a final choice.

-This model also connects to the cloud for additional resources and help that you might need in your diagnostics or subsequent repairs or modifications.
+This app also connects to the internet for additional resources and help that you might need in your diagnostics or subsequent repairs or modifications.
 This type of technology is pretty new in the industry especially because you don’t have to jump through hoops to get access to online information.

 This OBD2 scanner is another one of the professional grade equipment that we liked.
 This model is particularly useful for the novice mechanic who has little experience with diagnostics.